 The Department of Philosophy offers both a Major and a Minor in Philosophy.
-The Department counts 22 full-time faculty members working in a variety of specialties.
-We have over 100 majors and over 90 minors.
+The Department counts 21 full-time faculty members working in a variety of specialties.

 The Department's international faculty is made of active scholars who are committed to undergraduate education.
 They are at Grand Valley to share their expertise in a wide variety of philosophical schools, national traditions, historical periods, and specialized areas of philosophical work.

 The curriculum is designed to provide a foundation of solid understanding of the history of philosophy, but also to encourage students to pursue work in their own areas of interest.
 Formal coursework is only one part of the Philosophy student's education.
 Since inquiry and study are most fruitful when conducted in a vital community of fellow scholars, the Department is committed to offering a number of excellent learning opportunities that go beyond traditional classroom structures.

 If you are interested in exploring or, perhaps, majoring in Philosophy, here are some classes you may be interested in Winter session.
 If you have any questions regarding the courses, please contact the instructor of course via email for more information.